thcantero/robot_learning_2025/hw2/hw2.md

 ### Discrete vs Continuous Action Space

-There are different methods that can be used to model the action distribution.
-Many papers have discretetized the action space (OpenAI Hand), resulting in good performance.
-Train the GRP model with a discrete representation (cross entropy) vs a continuous representation (MSE) and compare the performance of these two distributions.
+Different methods can be used to model the action distribution.
+Many papers have discretized the action space (e.g. OpenAI Hand), resulting in a good performance.
+Train the GRP model with a discrete representation (cross-entropy) vs a continuous representation (MSE) and compare the performance of these two distributions.
 Compare the performance in [simpleEnv](https://github.com/milarobotlearningcourse/SimplerEnv)

 **For all the following parts of the assignment, use the continuous representation model for the analysis.**